A reader trying to help her son find student loans to cover the remaining cost of school sent us the following email:

 If your family is in a similar situation, it is critical that you answer the “should I borrow 14k” question before you answer the “what’s the best way to borrow 14k” question. $14,000 may not seem like a ton of money for a college education, but over four years, that adds up to $56,000, and we haven’t even addressed the interest.
 Before any money is borrowed, it is essential to make sure you can afraid the payments before you get the loan(s).

-Finally, any family asking this question should first maximize the student’s federal loan borrowing through the FAFSA (don’t worry about your family’s income being “too high” for FAFSA loans… financial need only dictates whether or not the interest is subsidized during school).
+Finally, any family considering a private loan should first maximize the student’s federal loan borrowing through the FAFSA (don’t worry about your family’s income being “too high” for FAFSA loans… financial need only dictates whether or not the interest is subsidized during school).
 Because the federal government limits the amount that can be borrowed by undergraduate students, families often find themselves in the same shoes as our reader.

 If you do find you have to borrower additional money, the question than becomes…